mrisney/apexemailcsvreport/README.md

 ![ScreenShot](https://raw.github.com/mrisney/apexemailcsvreport/master/SaleforceCron.png)

-For example, suppose I want to send a CSV report M-F at 11:20 in the morning to myself.
+For example, suppose I want to send a CSV report of all Uaserd M-F at 11:20 in the morning to myself.
 Here is how I would do it (paste the following into Developer Console - all properties are mandatory)